Ludwig Knoop: Early life

-He was born as son of Gerhard Knoop (1782-1862) and Anna Rebecca Frerichs (1793-1878).
+He was born in Bremen, as the son of Gerhard Knoop (1782–1862) and Anna Rebecca Frerichs (1793–1878).
 He had three sisters and five brothers.

 Life

-He studied in Bremen, and learned the cotton business at Manchester with the Bremen-born cotton exporter Johan Frerichs's company De Jersey & Co.
+He studied in Bremen, and learned the cotton business in Manchester with the Bremen-born cotton exporter Johan Frerichs's company De Jersey & Co.
 He went to Moscow as assistant to the firm's agent Franz Holzhauer in 1840.
 That year he established the first power-driven cotton mill in Russia.

 In 1842, the British ban on the export of cotton machinery, imposed in 1775 to protect the country's head start in technology, was lifted, allowing the manufacture of cotton to expand in Russia.
 Knoop used English credit to build and fit out mills with English equipment.
 The commissioning in 1847 of Savva Vasilyevich Morozov's Nikolskoye mill at Orekhovo-Zuyevo, Knoop's sixth, was seen as a landmark in the industry's development in Russia.

 In 1852, he founded L Knoop & Co, in association with De Jersey and the machinery manufacturer Platt Brothers of Oldham, Lancashire.
-In 1857, he built the largest cotton spinning mill in Europe on the island of Kreenholm at Narva, Estonia, which employed 4500 people.
-The Kreenholm Manufacturing Company's factory in Narva had nearly half a million spindles driven by water-power.
+In 1857, he built the largest cotton spinning mill in Europe on the island of Kreenholm at Narva, Estonia, which employed 4,500 people.
+The Kreenholm Manufacturing Company's factory in Narva had nearly half a million spindles driven by waterpower.
 It paid low wages, but took its responsibilities to its workforce seriously, introducing a health insurance scheme and supplying workers with dwellings, kindergartens, and schools.

-Eventually, he was responsible for equipping 187 cotton mills on Russian territory.
-However, Knoop came under attack from the Russian Technical Society for retarding industrial development in the country.
+Eventually, Knoop was responsible for equipping 187 cotton mills on Russian territory.
+However, he came under attack from the Russian Technical Society for retarding industrial development in the country.
 This was because he relied exclusively on English machinery and also supplied the factories with English managers, technicians, and supervisors.